Join us!

 GARDENING

 We have a large vegetable garden, herb patches, fruit, nut and olive trees, courtyard area, a meadow and lawn to look after.
 Work includes weeding, watering, sowing, planting, pruning, cutting the grass and harvesting crops.
 Exact jobs will depend on the season.
 In spring and early summer we are busy growing vegetables from seeds and seedlings, planting out the garden and weeding.
 In summer the focus shifts to cutting the grass and making haystacks, watering, harvesting and planting out autumn crops.
-In late summer and autumn we process our harvests (eg tomatoes into passata), cut back the lavender bushes, and eventually prepare the beds for winter.
+In late summer and autumn we process our harvests (eg tomatoes into passata), cut back the lavender bushes, harvest the olives, and eventually prepare the beds for winter.

 DINNERS

 We serve guest dinners on Wednesdays and Saturdays – three course seasonal dinners with aperitifs and wine.
 The style of cooking is unpretentious and rustic, Mediterranean-leaning, full of vegetables, and using as much produce from our own garden as possible.
 We also serve meat and occasionally fish, sometimes using the outdoor grill and indoor fireplace to cook.
-The work involves helping prepare the food during the afternoon, laying the tables before guests arrive, hosting and serving during the meal, washing up and clearing everything away at the end.
+The work involves helping prepare the food during the day, laying the tables before guests arrive, hosting and serving during the meal, washing up and clearing everything away at the end.

 COOKING CLASSES